|

 Decision:

-Since the boats were beating and approaching the mark on opposite tacks, rule 18 (Buoy Room) did not apply, and rule 10 (opposite tacks) did.
-As right-of-way boat, Afterburner
+the boats were beating and approaching the mark on opposite tacks,

 had

-his right to alter course limited by rule 16
+his right to alter course limited by rule 16 (Changing Course) but SAR

-(Changing Course) but SAR was not bound by rule 16.
-When Afterburner luffed up
+was not bound by rule 16.
+When Afterburner

-about one length away from SAR, he changed course in a way that
+he changed course in a way that did not leave SAR

-did not leave SAR room to keep clear.
-He thus broke rule 16 and would be DSQ.
+room to keep clear.
+He thus broke

 .....

-Rule 14 was also broken and Afterburner was the
+14 was also broken and Afterburner

-damage caused by the contact, no penalty would be imposed.
+there was no damage caused by the contact, no penalty would be imposed.

 .....